Arditi: The Battle of Vittorio Veneto

 Two days later, on 26 October, while the offensive on Grappa cost the Italians many losses, the waters of the Piave calmed down and the Assault Army Corps wanted to begin crossing operations.
-During the night the Assault Groups of the 1st Division began to land on the other bank in front of them and found themselves with the three defensive lines that they had to break through to create a bridgehead: the first line, poorly defended, called the "Linea di dei Mulini ", the second, more fortified and made up of a series of destroyed and fortified towns (Moriago, Fontigo, Sernaglia, Falzè and others) called "line of towns" and finally a third line made up of hills that delimited the Piave plain from the east.
+During the night the Assault Groups of the 1st Division began to land on the other bank in front of them and found themselves with the three defensive lines that they had to break through to create a bridgehead: the first line, poorly defended, called the "line of the mills", the second, more fortified and made up of a series of destroyed and fortified towns (Moriago, Fontigo, Sernaglia, Falzè and others) called "line of towns" and finally a third line made up of hills that delimited the Piave plain from the east.
 In the hours between 26 and 27 October the Arditi of the 1st Assault Division attacked and managed to break through the first and second lines.
 In the following hours, however, after some enemy counterattacks, the Arditi realized that their communication lines were too fragile and therefore Ottavio Zoppi decided to move back the occupied territory by a few kilometers to better defend themselves.
 On 27 October the Austrians counterattacked both on the Grappa and on the Piave but the Italians resisted.
 In the following days the Italians continued to advance on the Grappa and the Piave.
 In particular, the Italian XI Army Corps together with the British troops, with the XI Assault Battalion in the lead, occupied the Grave di Papadopoli and crossed the Piave en masse, threatening the southern flank of the Austrian defenses.
 The 1st Assault Division took advantage of this and continued the attack against the third line, which fell after furious fighting on 28 and 29 October.
 On 30 October it was clear to the Austro-Hungarian commands that the Italians, once the last defenses had been overwhelmed, were uncontainable and a general retreat was therefore ordered, also deciding to send an officer to negotiate the armistice.

 On 28 October, the 2nd Assault Division, which until then had remained on the western bank of the Piave, also crossed the river and immediately began to harass the retreating enemy, pursuing him up to the Piave Valley and breaking through every provisional defense created by the Austro-Hungarians to slow them down.
 When the armistice came into force on 4 November, the Division had arrived in Pieve di Cadore.